Oh, the joys of aging and sleep!

 If medication is necessary to treat the sleep issues a careful risk/benefit analysis with your doctor should be done first.
 Unfortunately, as you age you may be more at risk of side effects.

 It may seem quick and easy to take a medicine for sleep, and sometimes it is necessary, but be aware of the risks.
-Not to sound too dramatic…… but it would be terrible if you got up in the middle of the night to urinate, fell, and broke a hip because your balance was impaired from a sleep aid!
+Not to sound too dramatic…… but it would be terrible if you got up in the middle of the night to go to the bathroom, fell, and broke a hip because your balance was impaired from a sleep aid!

 Sometimes people are able to get away with using a tiny dose of Benadryl or melatonin or taking a small amount of a prescription medication.
 However, just because medications are over the counter doesn’t mean they don’t have potential risks!